hcort/vBulletinThreadUtils/README.md

 - Save external images.
 - Refine search using config file parameters.
 - Read HTML header instead of using local files.
+- Search by user and filter by user using separate values (done).
+- Search user as post author and not only thread author.
+- Strict search (done).
+- If filter user is empty we save the whole thread (done).
+- Split parsing and writing to file.